sinistersnare/sinistersnare.github.io/content/post/05-against-globs.md

-title = "Against Glob Imports" description = "Make your code easy to read." date = 2020-08-14 draft = true
+title = "Against Glob Imports" description = "Make your code easy to read." date = 2020-08-14 draft = false
 [taxonomies]
-tags = ["Rust", "Python", "Engineering", "Pet-Peeves"]
+tags = ["Rust", "Python", "Java", "Engineering", "Pet-Peeves"]
 +++

 Hi, I hate glob imports.
 When I see them it actively hurts my understanding of code.
 I know they may seem useful, but I think that, overall, they are an anti-pattern.

-## Globs in tutorials ##
+# Reading Code #

+Using globs is a detriment to reading code.
+If I see some code using a type I have not seen before, I go to the imports to find where it is defined, and then look it up in
+{{ elink(text="docs.rs", to="https://docs.rs") }} or the std-docs.
+If I cant find the item thanks to a glob, then it makes it an annoying game of 'find the type'.

+# Example #

 Tutorials are supposed to be jumping off points!
 They should give the user enough information to be a little dangerous.
-They should encourage the user to keep learning after the tutorial is finised.
+They should encourage the user to keep learning after the tutorial is finished.
 When I find myself reading tutorials, many look like this (from the wonderful {{ elink(to="https://tantivy-search.github.io/examples/basic_search.html", text="Tantivy Documentation") }}):

 ```rust